 Theatre Calgary puts on live Shakespeare plays each summer by the Bow River (hence the name).
 These are free to attend but they are very popular so I recommend you go early and set up your spot (blanket, snacks etc.).

-Calgary has a number of outdoor skating rinks you can visit for free with free lesson & rental skates.
+Calgary has a number of outdoor skating rinks with free skate rentals and lessons available.
 Or skate the Bowness or North Glenmore Park skating trails.

 Each winter Winsport opens up their 8 lane tube park.
 A regular ticket is $25, but you can grab one for only $16 on Fridays or $20 on Saturday mornings.